 Where your journey is part of the experience

-Whether you fly to the Isles of Scilly by small plane or arrive by sea on the Scillonian III passenger ferry or as part of a cruise, you know immediately that you're heading for somewhere very special.
+Whether you fly to the Isles of Scilly by small plane or helicopter or arrive by sea on the Scillonian III passenger ferry or as part of a cruise, you know immediately that you're heading for somewhere very special.
 Even seasoned travellers and returning residents feel their pulses quicken as they approach the island archipelago – so imagine what it must be like if you've never done it before!
 Getting to Scilly is an adventure.
 It's unique.
 It's part of your holiday experience.

 Of course, you can also choose to cruise here under your own steam – in a private plane or yacht.
 Both the St Mary's Harbour Master's Office and Isles of Scilly Airport welcome independent travellers to the islands and will assist you with your plans before you depart and also on your arrival.

 However you choose to travel to the Isles of Scilly, you'll be able to enjoy spectacular views of England's dramatic southwest coastline before the remote beauty of the islands unfolds.